themesberg/flowbite-vue/docs/components/dropdown.md

 ```

 ## Dropdown - Disabled
-Please note that this has to be manually implemented when using a custom trigger (see below)
+Please note that when using a custom trigger (via the trigger slot), you'll need to also implement the disabled state manually by passing the disabled prop to your trigger element.
+You should still use the disabled prop here to ensure correct handling of the disabled state in the dropdown click handler.

 <fwb-dropdown-example-disabled />
 ```vue